OSPAMOX 500mg/5ml gran 100ml

 Powder for oral suspension

-To be stored below 25°C. Keep the bottle tightly closed to protect from moisture.
+Store below 25°C. Keep the bottle tightly closed in order to protect from moisture.

 The prepared suspension should be stored in a refrigerator (2°C -8°C) and used within 14 days.

-After you have opened the screw cap, make sure that the integrity of the sealing membrane is preserved and it is tightly adhered to the edge of the bottle neck.
-In case the integrity of the membrane is broken, do not use the medicinal product.
+After opening the screw cap, ensure that the integrity of the sealing membrane is maintained and that it is tightly attached to the edge of the bottle neck.
+If the integrity of the membrane is compromised, do not use the medicinal product.

-Do not use this medicinal product if lumps of dust are visible in the bottle prior to preparation.
-The medicinal product should not be used if the color of the finished solution is not white to pale yellow.
+Do not use this medicinal product if lumps of powder are visible in the bottle before reconstitution.
+The medicinal product should not be used if the colour of the reconstituted solution is not white to pale yellow.

-Do not dispose of medicines down the drain or in the household waste container.
+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer use.
-These measures will help protect the environment.
+This will help to protect the environment.

 What Ospamox contains

 - The active substance is: amoxicillin.
-5 ml (1 scoop) of the prepared suspension contains 500 mg of amoxicillin (as trihydrate).
+5 ml (1 measuring spoon) of the prepared suspension contains 500 mg amoxicillin (as trihydrate).

-- The other ingredients are: anhydrous citric acid, sodium benzoate, aspartame, talc, anhydrous sodium citrate, guar, precipitated silicon dioxide, essences of lemon, peach, apricot, orange.
+- The other ingredients are: anhydrous citric acid, sodium benzoate, aspartame, talc, anhydrous sodium citrate, guar, precipitated silicon dioxide, lemon, peach, apricot, orange essences.

 What Ospamox looks like and contents of the pack